overview

 The project involved 27 managers from 11 departments, each with unique KPIs.
 This led to scope misalignment, with every department pushing for their services, resulting in over 100 potential features.

-To align priorities, we interviewed 27 managers and 2 insurance agents, and held two workshops to streamline cross-departmental communication and reduce the design scope from over 100 to 50 core features.
+To align priorities, I interviewed 27 managers and 2 insurance agents alongside our researchers, then planned and facilitated two workshops that cut the design scope from over 100 features to 50 core ones.

-Manage their insurance policies more easily and efficiently on mobile devices.
+Manage insurance policies easily on mobile without calling an agent.

 Users found it difficult to access the most relevant and latest information on the app